- Reference Number: HEY-755/2023

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you general information about your child’s test.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for your child.
+This leaflet has been produced to give you general information about your child’s procedure.
+Most of your, or your child’s, questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and your child’s doctor, but may act as a starting point for discussion.
+If after reading it you or your child have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for your child.

 What is an EEG?